arjunguha/compsci220-scala/website/exams/2014_xz39j/index.md

 not have the same fringe.
 For example, consider `example3` and `example4`.
 By simply examining the first elements of their fringe, it is obvious that they do not have the same fringe.
 But, a naive appoach would generate the entire fringe needlessly.
 To address this problem, we'll use streams to generate the fringe lazily.

-### Programming Task

 Write a function called `fringe` that produces the fringe as a `Stream[A]`.
 Ensure that the elements of the stream are only generated on demand.
 For